DiabeticMenu

 The 7-Day "Real Life" Diabetic Menu for Teens

 This plan focuses on high satiety (feeling full) and steady energy.
-It avoids the “sugar crash” that ruins sports performance and study sessions.
+It avoids the "sugar crash" that ruins sports performance and study sessions.
+All meals are designed to be teen-approved and family-friendly.

 Teen Diabetic Needs vs. Adult/Senior Needs